MaREI-EPMG/TIM-Carbon-Budget-August_2024/pages/about.md

 The TIM scenarios incorporate two types of carbon budget constraints for different periods:

-**(1) CB 2021-2030**: This budget represents the maximum allowable CO<sub>2</sub> emissions from energy systems for the period 2021 to 2030.
-In core scenarios, this constraint is based on Sectoral Emissions Ceilings (SECs) as outlined in the [Table 3.2 Climate Action Plan](https://www.gov.ie/pdf/?file=https://assets.gov.ie/296414/7a06bae1-4c1c-4cdc-ac36-978e3119362e.pdf#page=null).
-The total SECs for the periods 2021-2025 and 2026-2030 have a maximum limit of 275 Mt of CO<sub>2</sub> and is fixed across all scenarios.

-**(2) CB 2021-2050**: This is the overall carbon budget constraint that sets the maximum allowable CO<sub>2</sub> emissions from energy systems for the period 2021 to 2050.
+**(1) CB 2021-2050**: This is the overall carbon budget constraint that sets the maximum allowable CO<sub>2</sub> emissions from energy systems for the period 2021 to 2050.

 Five different Carbon Budgets (CB) for the period 2021-2050 are modelled.